Skip to main content

 OLI's sheet-fed printing services expanded into web press printing in 1979.
 In 1983 OLI acquired Ryder Printing Co. of Portland, renamed it Bridgetown Printing Co. and turned Bridgetown into one of the region's top sheet-fed print operations.
 In 1996, OLI sold Bridgetown and built its new web press facility in McMinnville.
 In 2012, OLI added digital printing services to its McMinnville operation to better serve existing and new print clients.

-Today, OLI is widely recognized in Oregon and the Pacific Northwest for its high quality web and digital printing services.
+Today, OLI is widely recognized in Oregon and the Pacific Northwest for its high quality web and printing and related services.
 The company gained statewide stature for producing Oregon Voters' Pamphlet projects from 1988 through 2000.
-OLI printing operations moved in 1997 from downtown McMinnville to a new web printing facility at Miller Street and Riverside Drive, featuring a new Goss Community Press in a 35,000-square-foot facility.
+OLI printing operations moved in 1997 from downtown McMinnville to a new web printing facility at 1315 NE Miller Street, featuring a new Goss Community Press in a 35,000-square-foot facility.
 Since then, OLI has continued to build upon a long tradition of quality printing services.